 How to fix Windows update error 0x80248007

-This error code is very common and could occur due to number of reasons.
+This error code is very common and could occur due to several reasons.
 For example:

 • Lost communication with Windows update server.

-• Download of patch was not completed successfully to begin Installation process.
+• The patch download was not completed successfully enough to begin the installation process.

 • Windows was restarted during the update process.

-Below screenshot shows the error code 0x80248007 while downloading KB4023057.
-You can always click on Retry link to re-initiate download and Install process but this might not work for you.
-I have provided several troubleshooting options which can help you fix this issue.
+The screenshot below shows the error code 0x80248007 while downloading KB4023057.
+You can always click the Retry link to re-initiate the download and Install process, but this might not work.
+I have provided several troubleshooting options that can help you fix this issue.

+How to fix Windows update error 0x80248007